December 2013: Authorship in Search Results Gets Restricted

 - Well-established authors who regularly publish in-depth content on trusted sites and whose content tends to get a lot of links and social shares appear to have been spared.
 I have yet to receive a report of anyone at that level who has dropped to second or third class.

-- Exception to above: I’ve now found a few such authors who still get first class results for some sites on which they publish, but not others.
+- An exception to above: I’ve now found a few such authors who still get first-class results for some sites on which they publish, but not others.
 This indicates that the loss of authorship may be more site-tied than author-tied.

-- Number of Google+ followers has no bearing.
-I’m still seeing first class examples with just a handful of people circling them.
+- The number of Google+ followers has no bearing.
+I’m still seeing first-class examples with just a handful of people circling them.